-Anhedonia drains the colour from life, rather like seeing a film in high-resolution colour suddenly fade into a grainy, blurred, black and white.
+Anhedonia drains the color from life, rather like seeing a film in high-resolution color suddenly fade into a grainy, blurred, black and white.
 One feels just intense emptiness and a complete blunting of positive emotional response.
-It can affect all areas of life including :
+As we shall see, it can affect all areas of one’s life.

 Many who suffer from anhedonia will have every aspect of their lives affected, whereas others may be affected in some areas but not in others.

 In connection with research into the link between childhood trauma and anhedonia, Frewen et al have introduced the concept of ‘negative affective interference’.
 Essentially, this refers to the idea that, in response to positive events, those suffering anhedonia are not only unable to feel any pleasure but the positive event may actually lead to them feeling worse.

 For example, when witnessing a beautiful sunset from the balcony of a luxury hotel in an idyllic setting, not only will those with anhedonia experience no joy, but experience an increase in negative affect (mood) such as intensified feelings of anxiety, guilt or shame.
 It is this increase in negative feelings in response to positive events which is referred to as ‘negative affect interference’.

 In connection with this, the famously pessimistic poet, Philip Larkin, once wrote in a letter to his great friend, Kingsley Amis, the British writer that sunny days actually made him feel worse, precisely because of the societal expectation that such meteorological conditions should ‘lead to people ‘cheering up.’